Ranju Kumari Jha

-Ranju Kumari Jha is a Nepalese politician, belonging to the People's Socialist Party (Nepal).
-She is currently serving as a member of the 2nd Federal Parliament of Nepal.
-In the 2022 Nepalese general election she was elected as a proportional representative from the Madheshi people category.
+Ranju Kumari Jha is a Nepalese politician and former Member of Parliament, Nepal.
+In the 2022 Nepalese general election she was elected as a proportional representative from the Madheshi female cluster.Currently, she is associated with Nepal Janata Party and serving as a general secretary.

+Early life

+Ranju Kumari Jha was born on 07 September 1965 in Rajbiraj, Nepal to Ramakant Jha and Sudha Devi.She completed her M.A. and L.L.B. from Mahendra Bindeshwari Multiple Campus, Rajbiraj.